vesoft-inc/nebula-docs/docs-2.0/README.md

 !!! caution

     Cautions that need strict observation.
-If not, systematic breakdown, data loss and security issue may happen.
+If not, systematic breakdown, data loss, and security issues may happen.

 !!! danger

     Operations that may cause danger.
-If not observed, systematic breakdown, data loss and security issue will happen.
+If not observed, systematic breakdown, data loss, and security issues will happen.

 !!! performance